 Increasing personalization with your customers is extremely important but equally important is making sure that you are being transparent about how you are using your customer’s data.
 This all goes back to trust.
 People will often be willing to give their emails to a restaurant if they can expect deals and updates about events that are going on at your establishment, but if they find out that you have been using their data in ways that do not mutually benefit both your business and the customer, then many will view this as a breach of trust, and your methods for increasing loyalty may backfire.

 We are still in the midst of a global pandemic, and people are still highly attuned to safety precautions taken by restaurants.
 Make sure that your business is both a safe place for people to eat, integrating outdoor seating if possible, and also a safe place for people to work.
 The more comfortable people feel at your restaurant, the more they will want to eat there time and again.

 Digital signage, sometimes called electronic signage, refers to display technologies like LED walls (or video walls), projection and LCD monitors to vividly display webpages, videos, directions, restaurant menus, marketing messages or digital images.
 Digital signage can improve your business in many ways.
 For one, a digitally displayed menu is more eye-catching than a menu printed on paper and may better attract people who are walking along a street in search of a place to eat.

 Moreover, digital signage is a great way to keep your customers informed about deals and events going on at your restaurant.
 You can also use digital signage to tell your customers about your safety procedures, where you source your ingredients, and your commitments to environmental sustainability.
-Digital signage is free and easy to set up when you order a loop streaming and digital signage device.
-When you have a company like loop, there is really no reason not to take advantage of this business strategy.
+Digital signage is free and easy to set up when you order a Loop TV streaming and digital signage device.
+When you have a company like Loop TV, there is really no reason not to take advantage of this business strategy.